Utah Deaf Ski Archives

 Published in 2013

-In old times, students of the Utah School for the Deaf (USD) had the opportunity to learn how to ski and enjoy the sport.
-Out of interest in skiing, the students established the first skiing club known as the White Eagle Ski Club on November 19, 1958.
-George G. Howell was the advisor of the club and he helped keep the club running.
-The officers elected for this organization were: President Arthur Syrett, an advanced skier and Judy Jenkins as secretary.
-Twenty-three members joined the club (Jenkin, The Utah Eagle, February 1959).
-Apparently, the name of the club had changed to "Ski Club" in 1960 (Utahn, 1960).
+In the past, the Utah School for the Deaf played a significant role in the history of deaf skiing.
+Students at the school had the opportunity to learn how to ski and enjoy the sport.
+Their passion for skiing led to the formation of the White Eagle Ski Club on November 19, 1958.
+George G. Howell guided the club and helped keep it running smoothly.
+Arthur Syrett, an experienced skier, was elected club president, and Judy Jenkins was named secretary.
+The club initially had twenty-three members (Jenkin, The Utah Eagle, February 1959).
+The club changed its name to "Ski Club" in 1960 (Utahn, 1960).

-In old times, students of the Utah School for the Deaf (USD) had the opportunity to learn how to ski and enjoy the sport.
-Out of interest in skiing, the students established the first skiing club known as the White Eagle Ski Club on November 19, 1958.
-George G. Howell was the advisor of the club and he helped keep the club running.
-The officers elected for this organization were: President Arthur Syrett, an advanced skier and Judy Jenkins as secretary.
-Twenty-three members joined the club (Jenkin, The Utah Eagle, February 1959).
-Apparently, the name of the club had changed to "Ski Club" in 1960 (Utahn, 1960).
+In the past, the Utah School for the Deaf played a significant role in the history of deaf skiing.
+Students at the school had the opportunity to learn how to ski and enjoy the sport.
+Their passion for skiing led to the formation of the White Eagle Ski Club on November 19, 1958.
+George G. Howell guided the club and helped keep it running smoothly.
+Arthur Syrett, an experienced skier, was elected club president, and Judy Jenkins was named secretary.
+The club initially had twenty-three members (Jenkin, The Utah Eagle, February 1959).
+The club changed its name to "Ski Club" in 1960 (Utahn, 1960).

 Enjoy!